virtual-labs/exp-two-ray-model-iiith/experiment/theory.md

 <img src="./images/exp3_2.png" width="430">
 </p>

-As we can see, this set-up (i.e. Scenario 3) involves the superposition of two signals at the receiving antenna, one received directly from the transmitting antenna and the other one is the reflected back from the obstacle.
+As we can see, this set-up (Scenario 3) involves the superposition of two signals at the receiving antenna, one received directly from the transmitting antenna and the other one is the reflected back from the obstacle.
 This gives rise to the concept of {\em delay spread} which is the time difference between the arrival of the first and last significant paths of the transmitted signal at the receiver.
 It is important to understand that this superposition can result in constructive or destructive interference.
 The received signal in such scenario can  be expressed as

 $$
 \begin{aligned}